(disk) [L. discus, fr. Gr. diskos, a dish, quoit, discus] A flat, round, platelike structure.

 (dis″lō-kā′ shŏn) [1dis- + location] The displacement of any part, esp. the temporary displacement of a bone from its normal position in a joint.

 anterior hip d.
-A dislocation of the hip through the ...
+A dislocation of ...